samfishersmi-alt/python-code/README.md

     "Would you rather speak every language or play every instrument?"
 "would you rather be a wisdom or a rich person?"
-'Would you rather speak to animals or being invisible ? '] "would you rather speak every language or fly? " "would you rather have a personal airplane or a sport car" print("🤔 Here's your 'Would You Rather' question:") print(random.choice(questions))
+'Would you rather speak to animals or being invisible ? '] "would you rather have a personal airplane or a sport car" print("🤔 Here's your 'Would You Rather' question:") print(random.choice(questions))